 Jane’s position in local society can be inferred from the details in the newspaper.
 All the committee members were male; Jane, like the other women on the list, were not committee members but additional subscribers, who made a donation rather than purchasing a yearly membership.
 It is highly unlikely that Jane attended the meeting at the Bolton Arms Inn- and this was an age when many respectable women did attend meetings of charities.
 Her letters to Cassandra around that time suggest that she may not have even been in the county

 There are two references; a Miss Austen and a Miss Jane Austin.
-This may or may not be the same person
+The former would be a form of address for an older sibling.

 Jane had to wait until death to become newsworthy again.
 Once again, it was a local event.
 This notice appeared on the last page of the Hampshire Chronicle as news from July 19th 1817, the day after her death